 “Take what I have given you and change the world.”

 And then I just knew – God wanted me to paint!
 That was back in 2006.
-Without any training, knowledge or background in art, I realised that I had received a creative talent from the Creator of the universe.
+Without any training, knowledge or background in art, I realized that I had received a creative talent from the Creator of the universe.
 The best thing that I could do was to take what He had given me and paint with everything inside me, to praise Him through my work.
 I left everything in His hands.
 My life was His, and He would look after me.

 I am still painting, and I have also never stopped washing feet.
 Whatever the Lord needs me to do, whether it’s my art; being a good wife, mother or friend; donating financially; or if He just wants me to be still and listen when somebody needs someone to talk to, that is what I will do.